GaloisInc/saw-script/doc/manual/manual.md

 * `clean_solver_cache` will remove all entries in the solver result cache which were created using solver backend versions which do not match the versions in the current environment.
 This can be run after an update to clear out any old, unusable entries from the solver cache.
+This command can also be run directly from the command line through the `--clean-solver-cache` command-line option.

 * `print_solver_cache` prints to the console all entries in the cache whose SHA256 hash keys start with the given hex string.
 Providing an empty string